MiniGameWorlds/MiniGameWorld/resources/userWiki/config.md

 - Minigame has each files in `MiniGameWorld/minigames` folder
 - Deleted minigame file will be removed automatically when the server is stopped
 - Minigame config created with default values by developer's settings
-- Missed keys will be restored automatically when the server starts
+- Not neccessary or missed keys are managed automatically when the server starts

 ## `setting.yml`
 - Plugin settings